The Wheatley School

-The Wheatley School is a public high school serving grades 8 through 12 located in Old Westbury, New York and part of the East Williston Union Free School District.
+The Wheatley School (historically known as East Williston Junior–Senior High School) is a public high school serving grades 8 through 12 located in Old Westbury, New York.
+It is the East Williston Union Free School District's sole high school.
 The school district encompasses all of East Williston and parts of Mineola, Albertson, Old Westbury, and Roslyn Heights.

+History

+The school opened in 1956 as East Williston Junior–Senior High School.
+It was designed by the Manhattan-based architectural firm, LaPierre, Litchfield & Partners.
+The single-story school was designed to allow for easy building expansion, should the need arise.

+Demographics

 As of the 2018-19 school year, the school had an enrollment of 711 students and 63.87 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.13:1.
 There were 37 students (5.2% of enrollment) eligible for free lunch and 1 student (0.1% of students) eligible for reduced-cost lunch.